degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 #### *Spider Crab from Roscoff*

-The chef loves to serve this particular crab steamed and with different accompaniments.
+The Chef loves to serve this particular crab steamed and with different accompaniments.
 It is served in the shell of this particular crab, which looks very impressive.
-As with the tartare, both crabs were sensational and get orders from us.
+As with the tartare, both crabs were sensational and got orders from us.
-The chef loves to serve this particular crab steamed and with different toppings.
+The Chef likes to serve this particular crab steamed and with different toppings.

 In the first version, we got crab steamed and deboned, with black garlic mayonnaise and a collection of local bio veggies in salad including a steamed zucchini flower. _5&nbsp;[eggplants]._